-Adolescents need around 9-10 hours sleep – more than any other age group.
+Adolescents need around 9-10 hours sleep, which is more than any other age group.
 Of course, teenagers also get the least amount of sleep.
 The Sleep Foundation reports that only around 15% of teens get anywhere near this number.
-As a result, there is a very good chance that your child is suffering from sleep deprivation and it is affecting their mind and body.
+As a result, there is a very good chance that your child is suffering from sleep deprivation and it’s affecting their mind and body.
 Obviously, it’s not easy to always simply tell a teenager to get to bed.
 It’s not in their nature!
 Part of being a young rebel is staying up late, watching TV and sleeping in wherever possible.

 Nowadays, it’s almost impossible to get kids off their mobile phones and computers, and this is a serious problem for sleeping.
 We’re compiled a list of 10 helpful things to know about teenagers and sleep which might help give you and your child a better understanding of why they need their 9 hours!

 You may be interested in: Learning how to give up the snooze button

 The Sleep Foundation asserts that a teenager’s biological sleep patterns shift toward later times for both sleeping and waking during adolescence.
 This means you shouldn’t expect your teenager to be fast asleep before anything around 11:00 pm.
 Teenagers will naturally stay awake later, but it is more important to ensure that they don’t pull any ‘all-nighters’ that can completely throw their biological sleeping clocks out-of-whack.
 An appropriate, consistent, reasonably late bedtime is fine and unavoidable.